Cortisol: Effects during pregnancy

+Cortisol face

+Increased cortisol levels may lead to facial swelling and bloating, creating a round and puffy appearance, referred to as "cortisol face."
+This is not due to everyday stress, but due to rare hormonal disorders.

 Synthesis and release

-Cortisol is produced in the human body by the adrenal gland in the zona fasciculata, the second of three layers comprising the adrenal cortex.
-The cortex forms the outer "bark" of each adrenal gland, situated atop the kidneys.
-The release of cortisol is controlled by the hypothalamus, a part of the brain.
-The secretion of corticotropin-releasing hormone by the hypothalamus triggers cells in the neighboring anterior pituitary to secrete another hormone, the adrenocorticotropic hormone (ACTH), into the vascular system, through which blood carries it to the adrenal cortex.
+Cortisol is produced in the human body by the adrenal gland's zona fasciculata, the second of three layers comprising the adrenal cortex.
+This cortex forms the outer "bark" of each adrenal gland, situated atop the kidneys.
+The release of cortisol is controlled by the hypothalamus of a brain.
+Secretion of corticotropin-releasing hormone by the hypothalamus triggers cells in its neighboring anterior pituitary to secrete adrenocorticotropic hormone (ACTH) into the vascular system, through which blood carries it to the adrenal cortex.
 ACTH stimulates the synthesis of cortisol and other glucocorticoids, mineralocorticoid aldosterone, and dehydroepiandrosterone.

 Testing of individuals

 Normal values indicated in the following tables pertain to humans (normal levels vary among species).
-Measured cortisol levels, and therefore reference ranges, depend on the sample type (blood or urine), analytical method used, and factors such as age and sex.
+Measured cortisol levels, and therefore reference ranges, depend on the sample type, analytical method used, and factors such as age and sex.
 Test results should, therefore, always be interpreted using the reference range from the laboratory that produced the result.
+An individual's cortisol levels can be detected in blood, serum, urine, saliva, and sweat.

-Using the molecular weight of 362.460 g/mole, the conversion factor from µg/dL to nmol/L is approximately 27.6; thus, 10 µg/dL is about 276 nmol/L.
+Using the molecular weight of 362.460 g/mole, the conversion factor from μg/dL to nmol/L is approximately 27.6; thus, 10 μg/dL is about 276 nmol/L.

 Cortisol follows a circadian rhythm, and to accurately measure cortisol levels is best to test four times per day through saliva.
 An individual may have normal total cortisol but have a lower than normal level during a certain period of the day and a higher than normal level during a different period.
 Therefore, some scholars question the clinical utility of cortisol measurement.

-Cortisol is lipophilic, and is transported bound to transcortin (also known as corticosteroid-binding globulin) and albumin, while only a small part of the total serum cortisol is unbound and has biological activity.
-This binding to the corticosteroid-binding globulin is accomplished through hydrophobic interactions in which cortisol binds in a 1:1 ratio.
+Cortisol is lipophilic, and is transported bound to transcortin (also known as corticosteroid-binding globulin (CBG)) and albumin, while only a small part of the total serum cortisol is unbound and has biological activity.
+This binding of cortisol to transcortin is accomplished through hydrophobic interactions in which cortisol binds in a 1:1 ratio.
 Serum cortisol assays measures total cortisol, and its results may be misleading for patients with altered serum protein concentrations.
-The salivary cortisol test avoids this problem because only free cortisol can pass through the salivary barrier.
-Transcortin particles are too large to pass through this barrier.
+The salivary cortisol test avoids this problem because only free cortisol can pass through the blood-saliva barrier.
+Transcortin particles are too large to pass through this barrier, that consists of epithelial cell layers of the oral mucosa and salivary glands.

+Cortisol may be incorporated into hair from blood, sweat, and sebum.
+A 3 centimeter segment of scalp hair can represent 3 months of hair growth, although growth rates can vary in different regions of the scalp.
+Cortisol in hair is a reliable indicator of chronic cortisol exposure.

 Automated immunoassays lack specificity and show significant cross-reactivity due to interactions with structural analogs of cortisol, and show differences between assays.
-Liquid chromatography-tandem mass spectrometry (LC-MS/MS) can improve specificity and sensitivity.
+Liquid chromatography–tandem mass spectrometry (LC-MS/MS) can improve specificity and sensitivity.